 A Story of WW II Galveston

-It tells of a young Jewish widow who inherits a crumbling Victorian mansion and decides to remodel it into apartments. .
-One day, a mysterious but handsome stranger, with a slight German accent, moves into one of the apartments and into Sarah’s life.
+This is the story of a young Jewish widow who inherits a crumbling Victorian mansion and decides to remodel it into apartments. .
+One day, a mysterious but handsome stranger, with an ever so slight German accent, moves into one of the apartments and into Sarah’s life.

 Late July, 1938